-The District's personnel are exclusively contracted Washington County employees.
 Substantially all of the County's employees are participants in the Oregon Public Employees Retirement System (OPERS), a state-wide cost-sharing multiple-employer defined benefit pension plan.
 Contributions to OPERS are made on a current basis as required by the plan.
 The District's retirees, through the County, are provided with group health and dental insurance from the date of retirement to age 65 at the same rate provided to current employees in accordance with Oregon Revised Statutes 243.303.

-Further information regarding OPERS and OPEB (Other Post Employment Benefits) can be found in the June 30, 2015 Washington County, Oregon, Comprehensive Annual Financial Report.
+Further information regarding vested compensated absences, sick pay, OPERS and OPEB (Other Post Employment Benefits) can be found in the June 30, 2017 Washington County, Oregon, Comprehensive Annual Financial Report.